plainquire/plainquire/README.md

 | `orderBy=lastName.length`     | Sort by `length of lastName` ascending                       |

 **Reference**

+The sort micro syntax consists of a property name to sort with an optional sort direction marker before or after (e.g. `customer-asc`).
+For the HTTP query parameter, a comma separated list of properties is allowed (`orderBy=customer,number-desc`).

 | Position | Direction  | Values                                       |
 | -------- | ---------- | -------------------------------------------- |